cloudposse/atmos/website/docs/design-patterns/component-catalog.md

 :::note

-To address the limitations of the **Component Catalog** pattern when you are provisioning a very basic infrastructure, use the following
+To address the limitations of the **Component Catalog** design pattern when you are provisioning a very basic infrastructure, use the following
 patterns:

 - [Inline Component Configuration](/design-patterns/inline-component-configuration)